wonderfulm3/stepper-form/README.md

 # Stepper Form
 A Material Design inspired stepper form.
-Derived specifications and attributes are taken from the Material Design document; which may be referenced[here](https://material.io/guidelines/components/steppers.html#steppers-usage).
+Derived specifications and attributes are taken from the Material Design document; which may be referenced [here](https://material.io/guidelines/components/steppers.html#steppers-usage).

 _The journey of a thousand miles begins with one step. - Lao Tzu_